How to Become a New Hampshire Sole Proprietor

 Obtain Business Licenses and Permits

-There isn’t a requirement in New Hampshire for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in New Hampshire for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other New Hampshire licenses and permits to operate in a compliant fashion.

 Depending on what types of goods or services your sole proprietorship offers, you may need to obtain a specific operator’s permit and license.
 In some cases, professional and occupational licensing may also be necessary.
 For more information regarding state licensing requirements, it’s advised that you visit the Department of Revenue Administration’s website.
 For a comprehensive guide to occupations that require a license, certification or registration, New Hampshire has compiled a full guide.